Skip to content

 Choose blocks when:

-Review and manage the context set
+Review and manage the selection

 As you add items, the top panel becomes a tree view of your current selection.
-This makes it easy to understand "what is in the bundle" before you export it.

-Remove single items, or clear everything
+Remove single items or clear everything

 Tip